TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 ## 3 - Broken Object Property Level Authorisation (BOPLA)

-Rest APIs provide endpoints that return all properties of an object in the reponse, some of which could contain sensitive data.
-Conversely, GraphQL APIs requests allow the clients to specificy which properties of an object should be retrieved.
+REST APIs provide endpoints that return all properties of an object in the reponse, some of which could contain sensitive data.
+Conversely, GraphQL API requests allow the clients to specify which properties of an object should be retrieved.
 Subsequently, these require greater effort from the attacker to discover.

 From a REST API perspespective, it is the responsibility of the API to ensure that the correct data is retrieved.
 The Gateway can provide additional security measures as follows:
 - [Body transformation plugins]({{< ref "advanced-configuration/transform-traffic/request-method-transform" >}}) can be used to remove sensitive data from the response if the API is unable to do so itself.